 Contract modifications – entity may grant a price concession to a customer.

-Variable considerations – an entity may need to consider updating its estimated transaction price
+Variable considerations – an entity may need to reassess its estimated transaction price

 Revenue recognition - an entity may need to reconsider the timing of revenue recognition if it is unable to satisfy its performance obligations on a timely basis.